TuringLang/SliceSampling.jl/README.md

 sample(model, externalsampler(sampler), n_samples)
 ```

-The following slice samplers can also be used as a conditional sampler in `Turing.Experimental.Gibbs` sampler:
+The following slice samplers can also be used as a conditional sampler in `Turing.Gibbs` sampler:
 * For multidimensional variables:
   * `RandPermGibbs`
   * `HitAndRun`